Primitive \ Apichatpong Weerasethakul (2009)

-Widely regarded as a central figure in contemporary cinema, Thai filmmaker Apichatpong ‘Joe’ Weerasethakul premiered his first UK solo exhibition.
+Widely regarded as a central figure in contemporary cinema, Thai filmmaker Apichatpong ‘Joe’ Weerasethakul premiered his first UK solo exhibition at FACT as part of the 2009 AND Festival.
 Primitive is a multi-screen video installation, two short films, an artist’s book and a music video, harmonising Weerasethakul’s talent as a filmmaker and video artist.

-Primitive was a multi-platform work commissioned by Abandon Normal Devices, FACT, in partnership with Haus der Kunst, Munich and Animate Projects, London,
+Primitive was a multi-platform work commissioned by Abandon Normal Devices and FACT, in partnership with Haus der Kunst, Munich and Animate Projects, London.